Noam-Alum/docs.alum.sh/docs/AutoPilot/directives/Cronjobs.md

 <br>

-:::warning NOTE
+:::tip NOTE
-This directive would append the new rules to the users crontab.
+This directive would **append** the new rules to the users crontab.
 :::